sanskrit/raw_etexts_english/blogs/manasataramgini/2013-07-17_kumara-chakra-with-the-twelve-dreadful-goddesses.md

 +++
-title = "kumAra chakra with the twelve dreadfulxa0goddesses"
+title = "kumAra chakra with the twelve dreadful goddesses"

 +++
 The account of the mantra practice of these kaumAra goddesses was